BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     php artisan accounts:set-admin {account_id}

 Once one account is declared as administrator, you can directly configure the other ones using the web panel.

+## Provisioning

+FlexiAPI is providing endpoints to provision Liblinphone powered devices.
+You can find more documentation about it on the `/api#provisioning` documentation page.

+### Provisioning hooks

+The XML returned by the provisioning endpoint can be completed using hooks.

+To do so, copy and rename the `provisioning_hooks.php.example` file into `provisioning_hooks.php` and complete the functions in the file.
+The functions already contains example codes to show you how the XML can be enhanced or completed.